splynx/docs/files/en/networking/authentication_users/ubiquiti_pppoe_edge/ubiquiti_pppoe_edge.md

 ```

-Radius configuration can also be done in web browser:
+The Radius configuration can also be done in web browser:

 ![PPPoE](pppoe.png)

-Encryption on Edge Routers tunnels is disabled by default.
-To enable it:
-Please login via SSH to EdgeRouter and type:
+Encryption on Edge Router tunnels are disabled by default.
+To enable it, login to the EdgeRouter via SSH and run the following command:
 ```
 sudo su -
 vi /opt/vyatta/share/perl5/Vyatta/PPPoEServerConfig.pm